Many Pakistanis return from Afghanistan as visa restriction deadline ends

 -

-Many Pakistanis return from Afghanistan as visa restriction deadline endsJanuary 01, 2017Print : Peshawar
+Many Pakistanis return from Afghanistan as visa restriction deadline endsJanuary 01, 2017Print : Top Story

 LANDIKOTAL: Hundreds of Pakistanis who had gone to Afghanistan returned via the Torkham border on Saturday as no Pakistani citizen would be allowed to travel to the neighbouring country without valid travel documents from January1, 2017.